Why is Shockwave Flash Crashing in Google Chrome?

 Sometimes, the software can oppose your Google Chrome browser and crash it.
 This can be related to malware issues or network-related problems.

-To find this, go to the hidden page of Google Chrome to see if any software is having conflict with Google Chrome.
+To find this, go to Google Chrome’s hidden page to see if any software is conflicting with It.
 To go to this page, type chrome://conflicts in the search console or address bar and press enter.

-You can also find out the name of the software that is crashing Google Chrome on Google Chrome’s website.
-This page also includes the steps you can take to resolve the issue.
+You can also find the name of the software crashing Google Chrome on Google Chrome’s website.
+These are the steps you can take to resolve the issue.

-If you have any software not compatible with Google Chrome, you need to update it, uninstall it, or disable it.
-You can also google the library’s name to find out the module that the software is related to.
+If you have any software that is not compatible with Google Chrome, you need to update it, uninstall it, or disable it.
+You can also Google the library’s name to find information related to Google’s software remGoogle’ sl.

-Google has the latest launch of a tool that cleans your browser from any conflicts hindering the standard operation process.
+Google has launched the latest tool that cleans your browser from any conflicts that hinder the standard operation process.

-To download it, you have to go to www.google.com/chrome/srt/ and download and install that tool.
+To download it, go to www.google.com/chrome/srt/ and download and install that tool.

 Once the browser restarts, you will reset it, and it will hopefully avert any crashes and other issues.